WHR June 2016

 The haiku in question is:

-Shini mo senu tabine no hate yo aki
+Shini mo senu tabine no hate yo aki no kure

 The basic prose translation runs thus: